 4. In 1735, both of them sailed to Georgia as missionaries.

-5. On the way, a storm struck and John Wesley was impressed with the assurance of salvation that some Moravians on board had.
+5. On the way, a storm struck and John Wesley was impressed with the assurance of salvation of the Moravians on board.

 6. Both brothers were unsuccessful as missionaries.

 7. After they returned, they became acquainted with more Moravians who pointed them to salvation by faith.

 8. Charles found salvation first in 1738.

 9. On May 21, 1738, John reported feeling his heart ‘strangely warmed’ and began to preach with power.

 10. Charles went on to preach and write many hymns.

 11. John would continue preaching for over 50 more years, traveling all over England on horseback.

 1. John Wesley formed the Methodists into societies as part of the Anglican Church.